Filipina nude painted by the great Fernando Amorsolo y Cueto, 1951.

 Season 1, episode 18, 2016.
 Lea Salonga, as heroine Rebecca Bunch’s object of romantic desire Josh Chan’s singing-star aunt, sings a lovely but so over the top Disney Princess Song.
 This is before all hell breaks loose in seasons 2 and 3.

-The producer of my last movie took this on his patio near the jacuzzi.
+The producer of my first movie took this on his patio near the hot tub.
 Sorry, but he kept the nude shots.

 God, Danny Sibolboro was such a weenie.
 Taken December 1963 at one of the many, many dances of the Moveable Filipino Club, Minneapolis, Minnesota.
 Geraldo was playing.
 Filipinos love Geraldo.